decentlab/decentlab-decoders/README.md

 end
 ```

-Test by clicking `Run` and make sure the output values match against the datasheet.
-Configure the fields in `Node fields` accordingly and press `Save` icon.
+Test the decoder by clicking `Run` and make sure the output values match against the datasheet.
+Configure the fields in `Node fields` for each sensor name and press `Save` icon.

 ## Docksters